-If you’ve already followed our DIY campervan cabinets post, then you might be ready to complete your cabinets with a stunning countertop.
-In our case, we installed a gorgeous butcher block countertop in our campervan and it has become one of the centerpieces in our tiny home.
+If you’ve already followed our DIY campervan cabinets post, you might be ready to complete your cabinets with a stunning countertop.
+In our case, we installed a gorgeous butcher block countertop in our campervan, and it has become one of the centerpieces in our tiny home.

 You will learn: